Ciweman/hello-world/README.md

 # hello-world
 TheBegining
-CHemist from USM learning to code
+Chemist from USM learning to code